OPC Proposition 1 Grant Program

 OPC staff are also available for one-on-one consultations about project concepts, although we cannot review LOIs ahead of submission.
 If you would like to schedule a consultation, or if you have further questions about this solicitation and application process please email OPC_Prop1grants@resources.ca.gov.

 The lead staff for this Prop 1 solicitation are Holly Wyer and Maria Rodriguez.

 The California Ocean Protection Council (OPC) has adopted the revised Proposition 1 (Prop 1) Grant Guidelines at its February meeting.
 The Grant Guidelines focus OPC’s Prop 1 funds on projects benefitting communities entitled to environmental justice (Communities).
 Major revisions to the Prop 1 Guidelines included changes to OPC’s priority projects and to the scoring criteria.

 The staff recommendations for projects approved during Round 1 of OPC’s Proposition 1 Grant Program at the June 29, 2016 meeting of the OPC are available here.

-Eight projects were approved by the OPC at the July 25, 2018 meeting.
-Staff recommendations for the July 2018 approved projects are available here.
+Eight projects were approved by the OPC during Round 2 at the July 25, 2018 meeting.
+Staff recommendations for Round 2 approved projects are available here.
 One additional project was approved by the OPC at the October 25, 2018 meeting and the staff recommendation is available here.